Hanro50/Random-Java-stuff/README.md

 Just some generic java libs I made.
-LWJGL 3 is required and JOML is highly recommended.
+LWJGL 3 is required and JOML is highly recommended/required.

 Legal stuff:

-Copyright (c) <2020>, <Hanro50>
+Copyright (c) 2020 Hanro50

 Redistribution and use in source and binary forms, with or without